-The Carleton University Students’ Association (CUSA) has a Declaration of Students’ Institutional and Academic Rights Policy stating that “[e]very student, full or part-time, has the right to openly question and freely comment on course material without penalty.”
+Upholding the freedom of expression for students is not an Objective of the Carleton University Students’ Association (CUSA), nor is it referenced in the 2019-2023 Strategic Plan.
+However, CUSA has a Declaration of Students’ Institutional and Academic Rights Policy stating that “[e]very student, full or part-time, has the right to openly question and freely comment on course material without penalty.”

 On April 8, 2015, CUSA adopted a Support Freedom of Expression Policy which states:

 (1) CUSA recognizes that within the unique university context, the most crucial of all human rights are freedom of speech, academic freedom, and freedom research.
 CUSA affirms that these freedoms are meaningless unless they include the right to raise disturbing questions and provocative challenges to the values embraced by society at large, and even by the University itself.
 The right to engage in frank and open debate, to share controversial and unpopular ideas, and to challenge society’s core beliefs, is essential for the pursuit of truth, and for preserving a free and democratic society.